robertbrodrecht/launchpad/README.md

 * Add filters/actions in WP code for modifying things that people may want to modify.
 Partially implemented.
 * Easy way to add custom fields to post types.
 Implemented but only lightly tested.
 NEEDS SERIOUS TESTING.
-* Image and upload support in custom fields.
+* Image upload support in custom fields.
+* Make Gravity Forms output better and include generic form stylesheets in _objects.scss.
 * Add "basic" stylesheet that handles wireframe related things (i.e. Built-in nav classes with drop downs).
+* Namespace or put closures on JavaScript.
 * Add more custom events to JavaScript to aid in development.
 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
   * Probably have the core theme and a child theme.